-The file may be damaged, and may need to be deleted from your library.
+The file may be damaged and may need to be deleted from your library.
 Please go to the forum at serato.com and notify the support team that you have a bad file.
-By reporting damaged or corrupt files, you help the developers to improve Scratch Live's ability to play damaged MP3 files in the future.
+By reporting damaged or corrupt files, you help the developers improve Scratch Live's ability to play damaged MP3 files in the future making it illegible to Scratch Live.
+Use key correction within Scratch Live instead.
+See "Key Lock" on page 23.

-Scratch Live freaks out when I use the master tempo (key correction) function on my CD player.
+Scratch Live freaks out when I use the master tempo (key correction) function on my CD player

 Scratch Live interprets the signal coming out of the CD player, and uses this information to control the playback of the files on your computer.
-Any audio processing performed on the signal before it reaches the hardware interface, such as key correction, will scramble the signal making it illegible to Scratch Live.
-Use key correction within Scratch Live instead.
-See "Key Lock" on page 14.
+Any audio processing performed on the signal before it reaches the hardware interface, such as key correction, will scramble the signal